ihpannu/jamming-app/README.md

-With this app you can search for songs, create a playlist and save the playlist in your spotify account.
-Also is a project from codeacademy React course.
+* With this app you can search for songs, create a playlist and save the playlist in your spotify account.

 ## Installation

-To run this app, clone this repo, cd into jammming folder and run the command npm start.
+* To run this app, clone this repo, cd into jammming folder and run the command npm start.